mitch-avis/Udacity-FSND-Capstone/README.md

 ## Testing

-To initialize the test database, run the following commands:
+To initialize the test database, run the following commands (The first time you run the unit tests, omit the dropdb command):

 ```bash
 dropdb capstone_test